Fed's Evans: reasonable to continue to taper unless get 'really offbeat' data

-CORALVILLE, Iowa (Reuters) - Chicago Federal Reserve Bank president Charles Evans, one of the Fed’s most dovish policymakers, told reporters he expects the U.S. central bank to continue to taper its massive bond-buying at a measured pace of perhaps $10 billion at each meeting, unless data comes in unexpectedly weak.
+CORALVILLE, Iowa, Jan 15 (Reuters) - Chicago Federal Reserve Bank president Charles Evans, one of the Fed’s most dovish policymakers, told reporters he expects the U.S. central bank to continue to taper its massive bond-buying at a measured pace of perhaps $10 billion at each meeting, unless data comes in unexpectedly weak.

 “At the moment the plan seems quite reasonable,” he told reporters after a speech here.
 Bond-buying will likely continue until after the first half of the year, he said, although if data comes in better than expected, the Fed could taper the program more aggressively.